Sibasish11/IServeU-Internship-Competetive-Coding/README.md

 - 🧵 Uses a separate thread for audio playback to avoid blocking the main MQTT loop.
 - 🔊 Plays audio files stored in a `storage/` directory using the `aplay` command.

+### Before you go through this i would reffer you to the Disclaimer ⚠️ section.
+### So you don't carry any other notion.

 ## Prerequisites 🛠️

 - **Linux System**: The application uses the `aplay` command, which is typically available on Linux systems. 🐧